imrafaelmerino/java-fun/docs/README.md

 ## <a name="whatfor"><a/> What to use json-values for and when to use it

-* You need to deal with Jsons, and you want to program following a functional style, **using just functions and values**, but you can't benefit from all the advantage that immutability brings to your code because **Java doesn't provide [Persistent Data Structures](https://en.wikipedia.org/wiki/Persistent_data_structure)**.
+* You need to deal with Jsons, and you want to program following a functional style, **using just functions and values**, but you can't benefit from all the advantages that immutability brings to your code because **Java doesn't provide [Persistent Data Structures](https://en.wikipedia.org/wiki/Persistent_data_structure)**.
 * For those architectures that work with JSON end-to-end, it's extremely safe and efficient to have a persistent Json.
 Think of actors sending JSON messages one to each other for example.
 * You manipulate JSON all the time, and you'd like to do it with less ceremony. json-values is declarative and takes advantage of a lot of concepts from FP to define a powerful API.
 * Generating JSON to do Property-Based-Testing is child's play with json-values.
 * Generating specifications to validate JSON and parse strings or bytes very efficiently is a piece of cake.
-* Simplicity matters, and I'd argue that json-values is simple.
+* Simplicity matters and I'd argue that json-values is simple.
 * As _**Pat Helland**_ said, [Immutability Changes Everything!](http://cidrdb.org/cidr2015/Papers/CIDR15_Paper16.pdf)